-The installation CYS touch policy is applicable to all CYS settings.
+Touch Policy: The installation CYSS touch policy applies to all CYSS settings.
 The policy has been coordinated with Army Community Services (ACS), the Family Advocacy Program Manager (FAPM), Department of Social Work (DSW) and Staff Judge Advocate (SJA).
-All CYS personnel will review and sign the policy during orientation training and annually thereafter.
-The policy is available in written form for CYS parents.
-The CYS Touch Policy addresses appropriate versus inappropriate touching.
+All CYSS personnel will review and sign the policy during orientation training and annually after that.
+The policy is available in written form for CYSS parents.
+The CYSS Touch Policy addresses appropriate versus inappropriate touching.